morkcoin2024/mork-fetch-testbot/replit.md

 Preferred communication style: Simple, everyday language.
 Brand colors: Mork Coin branding with green primary color (#7cb342) and light green accent (#9ccc65) to match current brand guidelines.
+Branding rules: "Mork Sniper Bot" text should be dark green (#1a2e0a) on light green backgrounds, all other text should be white unless they are headline text.

 ## System Architecture